Peliha-ip/The-Cold-Above/README.md

 - Oil slimes also wear buckets as armor.
 They also instantly die when touching water.
 - If a copper golem picks up a dirty traffic cone, a bottle of polluted water, a bucket of polluted water, polluted dirt, polluted stone, a trash block, a used plastic water bottle, a plastic scrap, a rusty scrap, wooden scraps, or a Filthra log, instead of looking for a nearby chest, it will look for a nearby recycler.
 - Eating a bowl of beans makes the player fart, stunning nearby mobs for 15 seconds.
+- Eating a bowl of beans or pouring oil in the storybook dimension is instant death for the user.

 Advancements:
 - Is It Cold Outside (Encounter a yeti)